Anne de Joyeuse: Treaty of Nemours

 In July peace was established in the Treaty of Nemours on favourable terms to the ligueurs, Henri agreed to make war on Protestantism, and granted various surety towns to the leading ligueurs.
 He would not however take the peace lightly, and quickly set to work detaching various prominent ligueurs to the royalist camp.
 Among those targeted was the former governor of Caen, D'O who was allowed to re-enter the royal council and was made a chevalier du Saint-Esprit.
 He would however be dispossessed of the Château de Caen, which was given to a client of Joyeuse.
-Joyeuse himself took on the role of patron to D'O, and on 14 January 1586 was able to secure the lieutenant-generalcy of lower Normandie for the errant favourite.
+Joyeuse himself took on the role of patron to D'O, and on 14 January 1586 was able to secure the lieutenant-generalcy of lower Normandy for the errant favourite.
 He followed this two months later by securing for D'O the survivance to the governate of the Île de France (currently held by Villequier) on 20 March.

 Joyeuse and Épernon were key elements in the distribution of new fashions at court, as when in August 1585 the king became obsessed with playing with a cup and ball around court, both men adopted the use of the toy in imitation of him, which then permeated down through the nobility.
 Joyeuse would also seek to imitate the king in the portraiture he had commissioned, asking the artist to show him in wearing clothing like that of the king.

 Alongside his political interests, Joyeuse also enriched himself through involvement in the financial administration of the kingdom.
 On 14 October 1585 he entered an agreement with the banker Sébastien Zamet for the collection of the gabelle, France's main salt tax.
 This enriched both the crown and Joyeuse.
 In 1581 Joyeuse enjoyed a royal income of around 27000 livres, this had expanded to 152,000 livres by 1586.
 He further received rents and annuities in return for the financial services he performed for the crown.
 In total across the 1580s, Joyeuse received around 2,500,000 livres in various forms of regular and irregular incomes.
 Meanwhile Épernon counted around 3,000,000 livres in that granted to him.
 While royal favour brought many financial benefits to Joyeuse, it was also expected that the men around the king, Joyeuse among them, would act as the king's creditors.
 This would either be through the direct forwarding of money to the crown, or taking out loans on his behalf.
 In these matters, repayment was not always prompt, creating large financial liabilities that would subsume some around the king.